Yuan-Meng/personal_website/content/posts/causality.md

 ---
 **NOTE**

 - This post contains technical errors regarding synthetic control.
-The writing could also be clearer.
+The writing could've also been clearer.
 I plan on updating this article in late January.

 - None of the examples used are from actual DS interviews --- they are adapted from various company engineering blogs and PyData talks that I saw.